Upper, down, two-sided Lorenz attractor, collisions, merging and switching: Introduction

-Next, we study deeper the topological nature of a flow in $\mathcal{O}_{1}$.
-As for the classical geometric model of Lorenz attractor, we will see that to any vector field in $\cO_1$, we can associate a combinatorial data, called the itinerary of the discontinuities.
-These itineraries induce, in some sense, a semi-conjugacy of $(\Sigma, P)$ with $(\XX,\mathfrak{S})$, where $\mathfrak{S}$ is the shift map on $\XX$, and $\XX$ is an appropriated alphabet chosen to represent the crossing points of the unstable manifold of the rest point with the cross section.
-Being rigorous, $P$ is defined on $\Sigma\setminus (\gamma^s_+\cup \gamma^s_-)$ which is not invariant under $P$.
-Thus we get conjugacies in the restriction of $\Sigma\setminus W^s(\sigma)$.
-But, since the Poincar\'e map preserves a stable foliation and the itineraries for the Poincar\'e map are functions of the stable leaf, they passes to the quotient on the leaves space, inducing itineraries for the one dimensional quotient map.
+As for the geometric model of the Lorenz attractor {presented in \cite{GW},} we will see that to any vector field in $\cO_1$, we can associate combinatorial data, called the itinerary of the discontinuities.
+These itineraries induce a semi-conjugacy of $(\Sigma, P)$ with $(\XX,\mathfrak{S})$, where $\mathfrak{S}$ is the shift map on $\XX$, and $\XX$ is an appropriate alphabet chosen to represent the crossing points of the unstable manifold of the singularity with the cross-section.

+Being {precise}, $P$ is defined on $\Sigma\setminus (\gamma^s_+\cup \gamma^s_-)$ which is not invariant under $P$.
+Thus we get conjugacy in the restriction of $\Sigma\setminus W^s(\sigma)$.
+But, since the Poincar\'e map preserves a stable foliation and the itineraries for the Poincar\'e map are functions of the stable leaf, they pass to the quotient on the leaves' space, inducing itineraries for the one-dimensional quotient map.
 We use this symbolic analysis to show that each neighborhood of a flow in $\mathcal{O}_{1}$, in the $C^{1}$ topology, contains flows whose attractor exhibits all of an uncountable family of topological types.
-As in the case of the classical geometric Lorenz attractor, we prove that this phenomenon is stable of co-dimension two, in the sense that the topological types exhibited by various versions of this example can be distinguished by two parameters, and in fact a two-parameter family of examples can be constructed which is $C^{1}$ stable among such families.
+As in the case of the geometric Lorenz attractor, we prove that this phenomenon is co-dimension two stable.
+The topological types exhibited by the various versions of this example can be distinguished by two parameters.
+Moreover, we construct a two-parameter family of flows in $\mathcal{O}_{1}$ which is $C^{1}$ stable.
+This is the content of our last result below.

 \begin{maintheorem} The restrictions to the maximal invariant sets of $X$ and $ Y \in \mathcal{O}_\varphi$ are topologically equivalent by a homeomorphism close to identity if, and only if, $X$ and $Y$ have the same itineraries. \end{maintheorem}